 Student Alumni Association- The mission of this organization is to increase awareness of the organization and the University Alumni Association, infuse ideas of tradition, leadership, and volunteerism among students.

-Student Government Association- SGA serves as the elected representative body of the students at UA Fort Smith.
-The Senate provides a forum to openly discuss student affairs, advise the administration, and recommend services to improve the quality of campus life.
+Student Government Association- SGA serves as the elected representative voice of the students at UAFS.
+The General Assembly provides a forum to openly discuss student affairs, advise the administration, and recommend services to improve the quality of campus life.

 University Student Ambassadors- Promotes the University through hospitality and public relations.
 Members are competitively selected at the beginning of the fall semester.